Abi Olajuwon

-Alon Abisola Arisicate Ajoke Olajuwon, better known as Abi Olajuwon (born July 6, 1988) is a Nigerian-American basketball coach and former player.
-Currently, she is an assistant coach for Connecticut Sun in the WNBA.
+Alon Abisola Arisicate Ajoke Olajuwon, better known as Abi Olajuwon (born July 6, 1988) is a Nigerian-American basketball coach and former player, she is an assistant coach for Connecticut Sun in the WNBA.

 Olajuwon is the daughter of former NBA center Hakeem Olajuwon.
 Her name, Abisola Olajuwon, means "born into wealth and loved by all".

 Playing career

 High school and college

 Born in Houston, Texas, Olajuwon played varsity basketball for her Californian high school, Marlborough School, and helped her team win three consecutive Southern Section titles.
 Olajuwon was a 2006 McDonald's All-American, and was one of the most prized recruits of the 2006 graduating high school class.
 She played college basketball at the University of Oklahoma, and ESPN basketball analyst Nancy Lieberman stated before the 2006–07 season that the addition of Olajuwon would help propel the Sooners into contention for the NCAA championship.

 In 2010, she earned a Bachelor of Arts degree in broadcast journalism and electronic media at the University of Oklahoma.